orix-software/orix-software.github.io/docs/commands/sedoric.md

 install/dsk file on twilighte board device:

-Download [http://repo.orix.oric.org/dists/official/tgz/6502/software.tgz](http://repo.orix.oric.org/dists/official/tgz/6502/software.tgz) gunzip,untar and put all extracted files into the twilighte device.
+Download [http://repo.orix.oric.org/dists/official/tgz/6502/software.tgz](http://repo.orix.oric.org/dists/official/tgz/6502/software.tgz) gunzip, untar and put all extracted files into the twilighte device.

-Download [http://repo.orix.oric.org/dists/official/tgz/6502/dsk-bank.tgz](http://repo.orix.oric.org/dists/official/tgz/6502/dsk-bank.tgz), gunzip,untar and put all extracted files into the twilighte device.
+Download [http://repo.orix.oric.org/dists/official/tgz/6502/dsk-bank.tgz](http://repo.orix.oric.org/dists/official/tgz/6502/dsk-bank.tgz), gunzip, untar and put all extracted files into the twilighte device.

 ## Issues

 * Write on .dsk does not work
 * some .dsk does not work
-* Does not handle sedoric 4 disks
+* Does not handle sedoric 4 disks (NY2019 COMPETITION)
 * Pulsoids : When a game is finished, computer reboots
 * Magnetix : When a game is finished, the game stops